Client applications outside the Kubernetes cluster

 -

 Create a Kafka user that the client application will use to identify itself.
+You can create the user manually using

-kubectl create -f - <<EOF apiVersion: kafka.banzaicloud.io/v1alpha1 kind: KafkaUser metadata: name: external-kafkauser namespace: default spec: clusterRef: name: kafka namespace: kafka secretName: external-kafkauser-secret pkiBackendSpec: pkiBackend: "cert-manager" issuerRef: name: "ca-issuer" kind: "ClusterIssuer" EOF
+custom resources, or using the Streaming Data Manager web interface.
+Grant this user access to the topics it needs.kubectl create -f - <<EOF apiVersion: kafka.banzaicloud.io/v1alpha1 kind: KafkaUser metadata: name: external-kafkauser namespace: default spec: clusterRef: name: kafka namespace: kafka secretName: external-kafkauser-secret pkiBackendSpec: pkiBackend: "cert-manager" issuerRef: name: "ca-issuer" kind: "ClusterIssuer" EOF

 Grant this user access to the topics it needs.